Reducing atmosphere

-A reducing atmosphere is an atmospheric condition in which oxidation is prevented by removal of oxygen and other oxidizing gases or vapours, and which may contain actively reducing gases such as hydrogen, carbon monoxide, and gases such as hydrogen sulfide that would be oxidized by any present oxygen.
-Although early in its history the Earth had a reducing atmosphere, about 2.5 billion years ago it transitioned to an oxidizing atmosphere with molecular oxygen (dioxygen, O2) as the primary oxidizing agent.
+A reducing atmosphere is an atmosphere in which oxidation is prevented by the absence of oxygen and other oxidizing gases or vapours, and which may contain actively reductant gases such as hydrogen, carbon monoxide, methane and hydrogen sulfide that would be readily oxidized to remove any free oxygen.
+Although Early Earth had a reducing prebiotic atmosphere prior to the Proterozoic eon, starting at about 2.5 billion years ago in the late Neoarchaean period, the Earth's atmosphere experienced a significant rise in oxygen and transitioned to an oxidizing atmosphere with a surplus of molecular oxygen (dioxygen, O2) as the primary oxidizing agent.

 Foundry operations

-The principal mission of iron foundry is the conversion of iron oxides (purified iron ores) to iron metal.
+The principal mission of an iron foundry is the conversion of iron oxides (purified iron ores) to iron metal.
 This reduction is usually effected using a reducing atmosphere consisting of some mixture of natural gas, hydrogen (H2), and carbon monoxide.
 The byproduct is carbon dioxide.

 Metal processing

 In metal processing, a reducing atmosphere is used in annealing ovens for relaxation of metal stresses without corroding the metal.
 A non-oxidizing gas, usually nitrogen or argon, is typically used as a carrier gas so that diluted amounts of reducing gases may be used.
 Typically, this is achieved through using the combustion products of fuels and tailoring the ratio of CO:CO2.
-However, other common reducing atmospheres in the metal processing industries consist of dissociated ammonia, vacuum, and/or direct mixing of appropriately pure gases of N2, Ar, and H2.
+However, other common reducing atmospheres in the metal processing industries consist of dissociated ammonia, vacuum, and direct mixing of appropriately pure gases of N2, Ar, and H2.

 A reducing atmosphere is also used to produce specific effects on ceramic wares being fired.
 A reduction atmosphere is produced in a fuel fired kiln by reducing the draft and depriving the kiln of oxygen.
 This diminished level of oxygen causes incomplete combustion of the fuel and raises the level of carbon inside the kiln.
 At high temperatures the carbon will bond with and remove the oxygen in the metal oxides used as colorants in the glazes.
 This loss of oxygen results in a change in the color of the glazes because it allows the metals in the glaze to be seen in an unoxidized form.
 A reduction atmosphere can also affect the color of the clay body.
 If iron is present in the clay body, as it is in most stoneware, then it will be affected by the reduction atmosphere as well.

-In most commercial incinerators, exactly the same conditions are created to encourage the release of carbon bearing fumes.
+In most commercial incinerators, exactly the same conditions are created to encourage the release of carbon-bearing fumes.
 These fumes are then oxidized in reburn tunnels where oxygen is injected progressively.
 The exothermic oxidation reaction maintains the temperature of the reburn tunnels.
 This system allows lower temperatures to be employed in the incinerator section, where the solids are volumetrically reduced.